-Cherry Pie Turnovers with Almond Orange Glaze are a delicious, hand-held version of cherry pie.
-Delicious as dessert, breakfast or as part of brunch.
+Cherry Pie Turnovers with Almond Orange Glaze - a delicious, hand-held version of cherry pie.
+Delicious as dessert, breakfast, or as part of brunch.

 Turnovers are nostalgic for me.
 They bring me back to my childhood.
 Although we didn't have them often, when we did, I always thought they were such a special treat.
 The flaky pie crust, fruity filling, and perfectly sweet powdered sugar glaze... just scrumptious... especially when served warm.

 These turnovers start with a homemade pie crust and are filled with store-bought cherry pie filling.
 This blend of homemade and shortcut ingredients adds ease to the recipe without sacrificing the wonderful homemade flavor.

 The pie crust is made with butter and has a touch of sugar for just the right amount of sweetness.
 This crust bakes up flaky and buttery and is just delicious.
 Store-bought cherry pie filling adds ease to this recipe.
 Almond extract and orange juice add a punch of flavor to the powdered sugar glaze.
 This combination of cherry, orange, and almond is one of my favorites.